Why and how to regularly check the engagement levels of remote teams

 This time around, we recommend you put the emphasis of the review questions on the learnings of the individual.
 Try to focus on the soft skills needed for remote work next to the individual output.

 Of course, don't forget to acknowledge the current situation either, and checking in on how your teams are coping is equally as important.
-If you deem it necessary, run a Remote Employee Pulse Survey before the mid-year performance reviews to get some key insights about individual and team feelings - you can later use those to formulate your performance review questions.
+If you deem it necessary, run a Remote Employee Pulse Survey before the performance reviews to get some key insights about individual and team feelings - you can later use those to formulate your performance review questions.

-After you've thought about your performance review process, make sure to give the people leading in your organization the heads up that the mid-year review is happening and explain to them what will be different compared to previous years.
+After you've thought about your performance review process, make sure to give the people leading in your organization the heads up that the review is happening and explain to them what will be different compared to previous years.

 Next, let the participants know what type of reviews they will have to fill out and how long it will take them so they can block time to do so in advance.
 Start encouraging managers to plan time slots for post-reviews discussions with their employees even before you send out the review.